Can Context Bridge the Reality Gap? Sim-to-Real Transfer of Context-Aware Policies: Sim-to-real Transfer through Explicit Context Estimation

 \subsection{Context Estimator Architectures}

-Similarly to~\cite{iida}, we investigate two architectures for the context estimator.
+Similarly to~\cite{iida}, we investigate three architectures for the context estimator.
 The first employs a feed-forward neural network combined with average pooling (FF+AVG).
 Each transition is processed through a shared estimator, and the resulting embeddings are averaged to produce a fixed-length representation.
 This approach is simple and computationally efficient, though it treats all transitions equally, regardless of how informative they are.
 The second architecture leverages a recurrent neural network, specifically an LSTM~\cite{lstm}, to aggregate context information.
 Although the transitions are inherently unordered, we treat them as a sequence and extract the latent representation by applying a linear projection to the final hidden state of the LSTM.
 This formulation allows the model to learn how to weigh and extract relevant information across different transitions, potentially improving its ability to capture complex environmental variations.
+Finally, we consider a Transformer-based architecture~\cite{transformer}.
+More specifically, since the transitions we consider for context estimation are unordered, we employ an order-invariant Transformer encoder, i.e., a self-attention architecture without positional encodings.
+Each transition is first embedded into a fixed-dimensional token representation and processed jointly using multi-head self-attention.
+A learnable aggregation token is prepended to the set of transition embeddings, and its output embedding is used as the final context representation.
+This design allows the model to selectively attend to informative transitions while remaining permutation-invariant with respect to their ordering.